 Get A Therapeutic Massage

 Massages are a lot more than just a relaxing luxury.
-They can offer therapeutic pain relief through soft tissue manipulation that offers myofascial release—a process through which our body’s connective tissue, also known as facia, loosens up to effectively release unwanted tension out of the muscles and joints.
+They can offer therapeutic pain relief through soft tissue manipulation that offers myofascial release—a process through which our body’s connective tissue, also known as facia, loosens up to release unwanted tension out of the muscles and joints effectively.

-Massages also work to reduce pain by minimizing stress and anxiety and even offering a competing, positive sensation in the body that can help distract from pain.
+Massages also reduce pain by minimizing stress and anxiety and offering a competing, positive sensation in the body that can help distract from pain.

 The benefits of massage for the mind & body include: